An invertible map between Bell non-local and contextuality scenarios: The map

 for $b\in[B_y]$, $x\in[\cX]$ and $y\in[\cY]$.
-When the scenarios are already specified we will refer to the $q$ in Eq.~\eqref{eq:btc} as $\Lambda(p)$ and similarly, the $p$ in Eq.~\eqref{eq:ctb} as $\Lambda^{-1}(q)$.
+When the scenarios are already specified\vicky{,} we will refer to the $q$ in Eq.~\eqref{eq:btc} as $\Gamma(p)$ and similarly, the $p$ in Eq.~\eqref{eq:ctb} as $\Gamma^{-1}(q)$.

 If we are simply given a behaviour in a contextuality scenario of the right type\footnote{A scenario with no measurement equivalences and preparation equivalences given by multiple decompositions of one hypothetical preparation in which each preparation only appears once.} we have a choice of Bell scenario into which to map.
 This choice stems from being able to consider a correlation in a Bell scenario as a correlation from a larger scenario where some outcomes never occur.
 For example, consider a contextuality scenario with five preparations $Q_1,\ldots, Q_5$ and preparation equivalences $\frac12 Q_1+\frac12 Q_2\simeq\frac14 Q_3 +\frac34 Q_4\simeq Q_5$, and two measurements with two outcomes each.
 The simplest choice would be to map to a Bell scenario with three measurements for Alice, the first two having two outcomes each and the third having one (trivial) outcome.
-To do so we can relabel the preparations as: $Q_1=P_{1|1}$, $Q_2=P_{2|1}$, $Q_3=P_{1|2}$, $Q_4=P_{2|2}$ and $Q_5=P_{1|3}$, and set $\bA=(2,2,1)$.
+This choice corresponds to thinking of the preparations as $Q_1=P_{1|1}$, $Q_2=P_{2|1}$, $Q_3=P_{1|2}$, $Q_4=P_{2|2}$ and $Q_5=P_{1|3}$ which results from choosing $\cNS(\pax)=(1/2,1/2)\times(1/4,3/4)\times(1)$.

-However, an equally valid choice is given by the relabelling: $Q_1=P_{2|1}$, $Q_2=P_{5|1}$, $Q_3=P_{1|2}$, $Q_4=P_{2|2}$ and $Q_5=P_{2|3}$, and the tuple: $\bA=(5,3,2)$.
+However, an equally valid choice is to take $\cNS(\pax)=(0,1/2,0,0,1/2)\times(1/4,3/4,0)\times(0,1)$ which means we would think of the preparations as $Q_1=P_{2|1}$, $Q_2=P_{5|1}$, $Q_3=P_{1|2}$, $Q_4=P_{2|2}$ and $Q_5=P_{2|3}$.
 The resulting Bell scenario is $\big((5,3,2),(2,2),3,2\big)$.
 In this case the behaviours from this contextuality scenario will map to the correlations in the Bell scenario with marginals given by the coefficients in the equivalences, e.g.~$p_\tA(1|2)=1/4$, and in which all Alice's outcomes that do not have a corresponding preparation never occur, e.g.~$p_\tA(1|1)=0$.
-It follows from the results of the present manuscript that if the image of a behaviour in the first Bell scenario is a local, quantum or non-signalling correlation, then the image in the second Bell scenario will also be local, quantum or non-signalling, respectively.
+It follows from the results of the present manuscript that if the image of a behaviour in the first Bell scenario is a local, quantum or non-signalling correlation, then the image in the second Bell scenario will also be local, quantum or non-signalling, respectively.}